prawnsgamers/prawnsgamers.github.io/kalamala/Play.md

 link3path: /play/
 ---

 We're currently working on a way to let you play Kalamala, both as an app and on this very webpage.
-Check back later.
+Check back later, or take a look at our [Blog](/blog/) to see if there has been any news regarding progress.